mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 Event Name  |Description
 ------------|----------
-master_down |A Master server has gone down master_up   |A Master server has come up slave_down  |A Slave server has gone down slave_up    |A Slave server has come up server_down |A server with no assigned role has gone down server_up   |A server with no assigned role has come up lost_master |A server lost Master status lost_slave  |A server lost Slave status new_master  |A new Master was detected new_slave   |A new Slave was detected
+master_down |A Primary server has gone down master_up   |A Primary server has come up slave_down  |A Replica server has gone down slave_up    |A Replica server has come up server_down |A server with no assigned role has gone down server_up   |A server with no assigned role has come up lost_master |A server lost Primary status lost_slave  |A server lost Replica status new_master  |A new Primary was detected new_slave   |A new Replica was detected

 ### `journal_max_age`